node-red/node-red.github.io/_posts/2017-06-28-version-0-17-released.md

 ---

 This release has been a while in the making, but comes to you with plenty of useful new features.
-There are close to 300 commits across the code base, with a record 19 different contributors.
+There are over 300 commits across the code base, with a record 20 different contributors.

 ### TL;DR